History of Eswatini: Anglo-Boer War (1899–1902)

 On 11 April 1901, Louis Botha corresponded with Kitchener, complaining that British officers were inducing the Swazis to fight against the Boers.
 Claiming the result was the indiscriminate murders of Burghers, women and children by Swazi commandos.
 Allenby attributed the killings partly to Swazi anxiety to counter Boer incursions into their territory and partly to their fear of Boer reprisals.
 That is what the Boers would do when the British eventually left.
 Allenby himself refused to allow large numbers of armed Swazis to join his column, though he still used a few of them as guides.
 Smuts finally entered Swaziland during this month, though unable to establish his authority over any British forces.

 The presence of regular British troops allowed the queen-regent to present to them her concerns over an irregular unit, "Steinaecker's Horse."
 Created early in the war as a unit of adventurers and mercenaries under British command, they were well known for looting Boer property.
 With the Boer increasingly impoverished, however, they had turned their attention to the cattle of the Swazi.
 Labotsibeni complained to both sides that this unit consisted of common robbers occupying Bremersdorp.
 Botha responded by sending a Commando unit against the Horse, with orders to avoid antagonizing the Swazi in any way.
 The Swazi National Council agreed to let them pass.
 Between 21 and 23 July 1901, the Ermelo Commandos succeeded in forcing most of the "Steinaecker's Horse" forces to retreat, capturing about 35 men, killing or wounding a few and burning Bremersdorp to the ground.

 Both the British and the Boers continued to have access to Swaziland with occasional skirmishes occurring.
 On 8 November 1901, for example, the 13th Hussars captured 14 burghers near Mahamba.
 The skirmishes ended in February 1902 with the defeat of the final Boer unit in Swaziland.

 In 1903, following the British victory in the Anglo-Boer war, Swaziland became a British protectorate.
-Much of its early administration (for example, postal services) being carried out from South Africa until 1906 when the Transvaal colony was granted self-government.
+Much of its early administration (for example, postal services) was carried out from South Africa until 1906 when the Transvaal colony was granted self-government.
 Eswatini regained independence on 6 September 1968 and became the Kingdom of Swaziland.
-This was after brief period as a Protected State.
-Sobhuza II, the king at independence, became Ingwenyama in 1899 following the death of his father Ngwane V. His official coronation was in December 1921 after the regency of Labotsibeni after which he led an unsuccessful deputation to the Privy council in London in 1922 regarding the issue of land.
+Sobhuza II, the king at independence, had become Ingwenyama in 1899 after the death of his father Ngwane V. His official coronation had taken place in December 1921 following the regency of Labotsibeni, after which he had led an unsuccessful deputation to the Privy council in London in 1922 regarding the issue of land.